 This is something we have to be aware of - do we have the right implementation model; will that be enough for us?
 And if it's not, how do we augment what Oracle and NetSuite direct are providing to us, either with another NetSuite reseller, or VAR that's providing NetSuite specific resources, or some other third-party independent technology-agnostic type firm that can help implement the solution.

 That's one thing many NetSuite clients hire us for is to help them implement the product because there's not a ton of support, at least not yet available in the implementation ecosystem of NetSuite at the moment.

 4. One final consideration related to NetSuite, are the potential hidden costs.
 This is true for any SAS product, any ERP cloud solution, you've really got to understand what you're signing up for, not just for your current cost structure for what you're licensing now.
 But what about in the future?
 The thing is to understand what those hidden costs might be.
 It is important to try to negotiate as much of those hidden costs as you can.

 As you grow as you add users, as you add modules and functionality, as you integrate other systems, increased data transaction volumes, all that stuff?
 How is that going to add up over time?
-What we see with some NetSuite customers over time is that those costs balloon to the point where it becomes cost-prohibitive, or it reaches a tipping point where they want to consider other lower-cost ERP alternatives.
+What we see with some NetSuite customers over time is

 Here at Third Stage, we are happy to answer any questions or provide feedback regarding NetSuite.
 Our team helps clients through their ERP evaluations and their NetSuite implementations as well as other types of ERP implementations.
 Please feel free to reach out to me directly.